Agill-Sheron/Project-4/readme.md

 - Sentiment scores for each cluster.

 ## Ethical Considerations
-This project strictly adheres to the web scraping guidelines provided by Concordia University's `robots.txt` file.
-The `robots.py` script ensures that the crawler respects these guidelines, promoting ethical data collection practices.
+The project adheres to the web scraping guidelines outlined in Concordia University's `robots.txt` file, promoting ethical data collection practices.

 ## Contributions
-This project was developed as part of the Comp 479/6791 course at Concordia University.
-It serves as a practical implementation of web crawling, data processing, and sentiment analysis techniques.
+Developed for the Comp 479/6791 course at Concordia University, this project serves as a practical application of web crawling, data processing, and sentiment analysis techniques.

 ---

-*Note: This README provides an overview of the project's purpose, setup, and execution.
-For more detailed information on each script and their functionalities, refer to the in-line comments within each file.*
+*Note: For detailed information on each script's functionality, refer to the in-line comments within the files.*